Kiffhost/exalted-scripture-understanding/Charms/Infernal/Occult/Wickedness Beyond Life.md

 ---
 *The Infernal turns her gaze to the sunless lands of death, bringing the power of the Yozis to bear against the horrors birthed by their siblings’ murder.*

-The Infernal treats un-Exalted undead as demons for purposes of her Infernal Charms if this is advantageous for her.
+Infernal Charms that affect First Circle demons also apply to un-Exalted undead if this is advantageous for her.
 Mindless undead count as First Circle demons for such effects.
+This isn’t compatible with [[Demon-Thrall Goetia]].

 While using [[Ultimate Darkness Internalization]] (p.
-XX), the Infernal treats unExalted undead with Essence 1-3 as First Circle demons.
+XX), the Infernal treats un-Exalted undead with Essence 1-3 as First Circle demons.